 Step 3: Create a custom directory

-From the Admin console Home page, go to Menu Directory Directory settings.
+On the left of the Admin console, go to Directory Directory settings.

 - Click Visibility settings.

 - On the left, select the organizational unit you want to create the directory for.

 - In the Directory visibility section, select Users in a custom directory.

 - Enter a name for the custom directory.

 - In the Include groups section, check the boxes next to the groups you want to include in the custom directory.
 To go directly to a group, enter the name of the group and click Search.

 Note: When you add a group to a custom directory, the group is not hidden from other users.
 Everyone can find the Group address and view group members if group access levels allow it.
 Learn more about how to manage groups.

 To let people in your organization find and use contact information, turn on contact sharing.
 Now: